momoji-san/mktp_key/README.md

 # mktp_key
-QMK(Vial) firmware for MachiKania gamepad
+QMK(Vial) firmware for MachiKania gamepad and PC.

 To customaize button, connect to https://vial.rocks/